All the latest news

 09/30/2015

-- Scandal In Moscow, by Rod Dreher
+• Scandal In Moscow, by Rod Dreher

 One of the widest circulated Christian magazines takes on Doug Wilson’s abuse against victims in his church.
 Very detailed article with links to prime sources.
 Includes humorous update at the end.
 Doug Wilson is either lying or he doesn’t know how to hit the send button on his e-mail.
 Hmm.
-Which could it be? - A Brief Clarification, by Andrew Sandlin
+Which could it be?

 It has begun!
 People are distancing themselves from the child-rapist-defending pastor.
 Sandlin does not want to be seen as endorsing Doug Wilson, whom he says is “coddling pedophiles, publicly mocking godly critics, and favoring convicted sex abusers over their victims.
-My friends know that I find these actions godless and reprehensible.” - Hyper-Headship and the Scandal of of Domestic Abuse in the Church, by Justin Taylor
+My friends know that I find these actions godless and reprehensible.”

 The Gospel Coalition speaks up against domestic abuse.
-Remaining quiet about abuse or telling people to be quiet about it is siding with the abusers against the victims. - Pastors, Power, and Prettiness, by Karen Swallow Prior
+Remaining quiet about abuse or telling people to be quiet about it is siding with the abusers against the victims.

 Christianity Today, another major publication, has joined in to condemn Doug Wilson, pointing out his obsession with condemning women for how they look.

-- For the Sake of Clarity – The Timeline
+• For the Sake of Clarity – The Timeline

-A detailed timeline of Natalie’s grooming by Jamin Wight from age 13, his repeated rapes (forced oral sex and fisting) until age 16, and the beginning of legal proceedings. - Yes, we are still talking about this
+A detailed timeline of Natalie’s grooming by Jamin Wight from age 13, his repeated rapes (forced oral sex and fisting) until age 16, and the beginning of legal proceedings.

-One story of how he raped her and a scan of the letter on Christ Church stationery that Doug Wilson sent to the police defending Jamin. - The letter Doug wrote to my father
+One story of how he raped her and a scan of the letter on Christ Church stationery that Doug Wilson sent to the police defending Jamin.

 The story of how Natalie was treated by Christ Church after she came forward as a teenager about her abuse and a scan of Doug Wilson’s letter on Christ Church stationery threatening and blaming Gary Greenfield.

-- Doug Wilson, localized into American English
+• Doug Wilson, localized into American English

-A few of his public, documented lies. - 50 Shades Darker in the CREC
+A few of his public, documented lies.

-Physical and sexual abuse in the CREC labelled as “Biblical correction” and how it relates to Doug Wilson’s complete lack of understanding of submission and sexual consent. - Why men who submit to authority are prettier
+Physical and sexual abuse in the CREC labelled as “Biblical correction” and how it relates to Doug Wilson’s complete lack of understanding of submission and sexual consent.

-An examination of Doug Wilson’s straw man argument that all non-Christian women are “lumberjack dykes” or idiot whores who read Cosmo sex articles and the public record of Doug Wilson’s beginnings as a liar and a manipulator at the Evangelical Free Church in Pullman in the ‘70s before he started Christ Church. - The CREC’s Cult of Silence
+An examination of Doug Wilson’s straw man argument that all non-Christian women are “lumberjack dykes” or idiot whores who read Cosmo sex articles and the public record of Doug Wilson’s beginnings as a liar and a manipulator at the Evangelical Free Church in Pullman in the ‘70s before he started Christ Church.

-Doug Wilson protects a child rapist; Mike Lawyer, Wilson’s right-hand man and head of the CREC Center For Biblical Counseling, supports a man who secretly records his wife, Lawyer threatens and bullies her, and then posts her story on his counseling website. - The Wittenburg Door
+Doug Wilson protects a child rapist; Mike Lawyer, Wilson’s right-hand man and head of the CREC Center For Biblical Counseling, supports a man who secretly records his wife, Lawyer threatens and bullies her, and then posts her story on his counseling website.

-Doug Wilson has never retracted or apologized for anything he has done, but if people in his congregation do the same, they are barred from communion. - The letter on Christ Church stationery
+Doug Wilson has never retracted or apologized for anything he has done, but if people in his congregation do the same, they are barred from communion.

-Doug Wilson’s lies about protecting the victims and his letter threatening the victim’s parents. - Wilson on pedophiles and spotting the wolves
+Doug Wilson’s lies about protecting the victims and his letter threatening the victim’s parents.

-Doug Wilson’s continued insistence that he was right in marrying off a serial pedophile/child rapist and protecting another child rapist who went on to strangle his wife and physically abuse her, and his continued attack against the victims. - Doug Wilson on Marriage
+Doug Wilson’s continued insistence that he was right in marrying off a serial pedophile/child rapist and protecting another child rapist who went on to strangle his wife and physically abuse her, and his continued attack against the victims.

 Marriage for child rapists.